polyaxon/polyaxon/site/docs/intro/automation/running-on-schedule.md

 > **Note**: This section of the tutorial can only run on Polyaxon EE and Polyaxon Cloud.

 Now that our component works, we want to be able to run it continuously.
-Polyaxon provides an abstraction to put operations on a [schedule](/docs/automation/schedules/):
+Polyaxon provides an abstraction to put operations on a [schedule](/docs/automation/schedules/).

 ## Running components on schedule

-Schedules operate at the operation level, and similar to the matrix section, they create a pipeline to follow the scheduling of a component or an operation.
+Schedules can be used at the operation level, and similar to the matrix section, they create a pipeline to follow the scheduling of a component or an operation.

 The file `schedules/recurrent_training.yaml` contains an operation definition with a schedule attached: